openweb3-io/miniapps/apps/docs/platform/debugging.md

 # Debugging

 Application development is rather hard and continous process which requires a lot of time and patience.
-To simplify it, the Telegram Mini Apps platform allows debugging developed application.
+To simplify it, the Openweb3 Mini Apps platform allows debugging developed application.

 ## Enabling Debug Mode

-### Telegram Desktop
+### Openweb3 Desktop

-- Download and launch the [Beta Version](https://desktop.telegram.org/changelog#beta-version) of Telegram Desktop.
+- Download and launch the [Beta Version](https://desktop.openweb3.org/changelog#beta-version) of Openweb3 Desktop.
 - Open the side menu and navigate to `Settings > Advanced`.
 - Scroll down the opened menu and click the `Experimental settings` button.
 - Check the `Enable webview inspecting` option.